bertils/circure/README.md

 ```bash
 Rscript running_circure.R {input} {output}
 ```
-The `{output}` argument must be given as a full file path.
+The `{output}` argument must be given as a file.
 All dependencies required to run the circure script are listed in the circure.yml Conda environment file.

 The script will write the results as a tab-separated file.